manighahrmani/laptopShop/README.md

-# laptopShop
+# laptopShop (for Practical 14 - purposefully broken!)
-A simple GUI for a laptop shop written in Python and using Tkinter.
+This is a copy of the original repository for the laptop shop project.
+It has been modified to contain several bugs and errors.
+The purpose of this repository is to be used in practical 14 of the Programming module.

 ## Requirements
 * Python 3.6 or higher ([download Python here](https://www.python.org/downloads/) or use the one on [AppsAnywhere](https://appsanywhere.port.ac.uk))